-There will be five FREE admission days to national parks, monuments and historic sites in 2023, one less than in 2022.
 There are more than 400 National Park Service sites nationwide, with at least one in every state.

 The fee-free days continue a tradition of FREE admission days to increase access, promote recreational opportunities, improve visitor facilities and conserve natural and historical treasures in national parks, for the benefit and enjoyment of the American people and also foreign visitors to the USA and to our national park sites.